m0ngr31/kanzi/README.md

 - Toggle fullscreen
 - Eject disc

+## Initial Computer Setup
+There are a few things in the instructions that you will need to install before you can get started: Python 2.7 and git.
+There are numerous tutorials online about how to install these, so just Google how to install them on your OS if you are uncertain about how to proceed.

 ## Kodi Setup

-Before you can do anything, you need to enable the "Allow remote control via HTTP", "Allow remote control from applications on this system", and "Allow remote control from applications on other systems" options in your Kodi settings.
+Before a command from Alexa can be sent to your Kodi box, you need to enable the "Allow remote control via HTTP", "Allow remote control from applications on this system", and "Allow remote control from applications on other systems" options in your Kodi settings.
 (Note that wording might be change a little bit on different versions, this example is for Kodi 17).

 ![Kodi settings](http://i.imgur.com/YMqS8Qj.png)